 While analog FPV system is a budget option to get you in the air, personally I find them more challenging for long range.
 It takes high level of experience, knowledge and good quality gear to get good results with analog.

-On the other hand, the new digital FPV systems such as DJI, are much easier to work with for long-range flights even with its original setup/antennas.
-Also they work much better with weaker signals, and also more robust against multipath interference.
+On the other hand, the new digital FPV systems such as DJI, just works so well out of the box even with stock antennas.
+They work much better with weaker signals, and more robust against multipath interference.
+I can easily get 10km+ range out of the latest O4 Pro system and probably push further, but usually the bottleneck is with my drone’s battery.
 For an overview of various FPV systems, see this post: https://oscarliang.com/fpv-system/

 However, DJI and Walksnail can be deceiving when it comes to signal quality.
 You might have a perfectly clear image one moment, but then lose the signal completely the next.
 It’s important to pay close attention to the bitrate numbers to gauge your link strength.
-On the other hand, analog and HDZero systems show static as the signal degrades, providing a more direct indication of your signal strength and an early warning.
-If you lose connection with analog or HDZero, they typically reconnect almost immediately once the signal is re-established.
+On the other hand, analog show static as the signal degrades, providing a more direct indication of your signal strength and an early warning.
+If you lose connection with analog, it typically reconnects almost immediately once the signal is re-established.
 With Walksnail and DJI, however, it can take a moment to recover, which can be unnerving and even dangerous for the pilot.

-Note that the DJI FPV systems seem to have a cap on range by design, with the v2 system (e.g. Vista and Goggles V2) at about 13 to 14 kilometres, and the O3 system (e.g. O3 Air Unit and Goggles 2) at around 23 to 24 kilometres.
-This constraint isn’t related to the device’s GPS or the location of the controller but seems to be rooted in the communication protocol / propagated signal between the air unit and the goggles.
-If you plan to fly further than these hard limits, then DJI might not be for you.
+Note that DJI has a cap on range by design, with the O3 system (O3 Air Unit and Goggles 2) at around 23 to 24 kilometres, and the O4 system (O4 Pro Air Unit and Goggles 3) at around 26km.
+These constraints aren’t related to the device’s GPS or the location of the controller but seems to be rooted in the communication protocol / propagated signal between the air unit and the goggles, so there’s no way around it.
+It’s still a lot of range though and should be enough for most people.

 Get the DJI FPV System from: